joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 This is a summary of the project.

 ### Purpose
-The purpose of this project is to make a way for friends and strangers from around the world can play Chess with each other.
+The purpose of this project is to make a way for friends and strangers from around the world can play Checkers with each other online.

 ### Glossary and Acronyms